theislab/cellrank/docs/about/index.rst

 directed transition probabilities does not change how initial and terminal states are inferred or fate probabilities estimated.
 The general structure of the framework, corresponding to steps **(i)** and **(ii)**, is given by:

-..
-TODO(Marius1311): please re-add the links to docs in, if needed

-* :mod:`cellrank.kernels` that take multi-view single cell input data  and estimate a matrix of cell-cell transition probabilities :math:`T`.
+* :mod:`~cellrank.kernels` that take multi-view single cell input data  and estimate a matrix of cell-cell transition probabilities :math:`T`.
 Row :math:`i` in matrix :math:`T` contains the transition probabilities from cell :math:`i` towards putative descendants.
 Therefore, all entries in the matrix are between 0 and 1, and rows sum to one.
-* :mod:`cellrank.estimators` that take a cell-cell transition matrix :math:`T` computed using any kernel and apply concepts from the theory of Markov chains to identify initial, terminal, and intermediate macrostates and compute fate probabilities.
+* :mod:`~cellrank.estimators` that take a cell-cell transition matrix :math:`T` computed using any kernel and apply concepts from the theory of Markov chains to identify initial, terminal, and intermediate macrostates and compute fate probabilities.